swhh/lip_reading_project/README.md

   - Place the file in `src/lip_reading_project/content/videos/`.
 - ffmpeg/MoviePy errors:
   - Install ffmpeg and re-run.
 On macOS: `brew install ffmpeg`.
+  - Check (and change if necessary) codecs on line 46 of preprocess_video function in video_preprocessing file.
 - Slow/CPU only:
   - Check CUDA availability; otherwise it will run on CPU, which will be really slow for the AVSR model.
 - Model files not found: